owlsectechnologies/tomango-2018/site/content/creates/web.md

 But it's paying attention to the detail that makes all the difference.

-A well-designed website is about far more than just its visual appearance.
+A well developed and designed website is about far more than just its visual appearance.

 It must be easy to find, easy to use and work **perfectly** – on every device from desktop to mobile.

-We've been designing and developing websites in Sussex for over 15 years.
+We've been designing and developing websites in Kenya for over 5 years.
 Our huge experience in planning, designing and building website and web applications will give you the edge over your competitors.

 {{< quote
 	link="/created/hop/"